 GREGG RAPP, MENU ENGINEER SCHOLARSHIP @ WASHINGTON STATE UNIVERSITY

-Donations may be made at Gregg Rapp Scholarship.com or through the Washington State University Foundation for the Gregg Rapp Menu Engineering Scholarship.
+Rapp has been honored with a scholarship established at his alma mater, Washington State University, which will help fund students at WSU who are studying menu design and engineering as a career.
+Donations may be made at Gregg Rapp Scholarship.com or through the Washington State University Foundation for the "Gregg Rapp Menu Engineering Scholarship."
 Donors may also contact WSU Foundation's Gift Accounting Office at 509-335-1686 or by email at email@example.com